Thank you very much!

 The shelves of our local supermarket are laden enough food to feed entire villages in Haiti or Cambodia or Somalia—for months, but we complain indignantly about long lines and the lack of enough check out registers and only begrudgingly accept a rain check for the sale item now out of stock.

-Some of us can barely afford health insurance-even with the Affordable Care Act, some of us surely are affected by illness– our own or that of someone near and dear, some of us have been misdiagnosed or even mistreated by a health care professional, but we cannot imagine, no matter how hard we try, what it is like to live in a place where there are NO doctors or hospitals.
+have been misdiagnosed or even mistreated by a health care professional, but we cannot imagine, no matter how hard we try, what it is like to live in a place where there are NO doctors or hospitals.

-We are up in arms when our power fails for a few hours after an overtaxing summer of overwhelming heat, (Caused in no small part by global warming from our being such terrible stewards of the planet we call home.) but the notion of living in a place where electricity is available (to rich and
+heat, (Caused in no small part by global warming from our being such terrible stewards of the planet we call home.) but the notion of living in a place where electricity is available (to rich and

 poor alike) only five or six hours a day is inconceivable to us.

-Once a year on a chilly November day, after The Big Parade and before and during The Big Game, we give collective, unembarrassed obeisance and lip-service to our gratitude for our abundant blessings over a well roasted
+Big Parade and before and during The Big Game, we give collective, unembarrassed obeisance and lip-service to our gratitude for our abundant blessings over a well roasted

 (often too well-roasted) fowl—because even the government, knowing how good we had it here, mandated a national Thank You Day (to which Supreme Being you give thanks has not yet been mandated).
 And yet before the wish bone is snapped and we’ve had a chance to get bored with the leftovers— hell, before the good dishes have been put back in